 Peg moved to Allentown, N.J. more than 30 years ago and was instrumental in establishing “Friends of Arneytown” which was formed to help preserve the historic area.
 She owned Boxwood Corner, a house built in 1740 and furnished it with period antiques.

 She was the daughter of the late Raymond and Ava Tanner.
-Survivors: son, Tyson Boles of Philadelphia, Pa.; sisters, Beccy Tanner, Wichita, Patricia Nelson, Newark, Del.; brothers, John Tanner, Wichita, Jim Tanner, Tooele, Utah; a nephew, Chad W. Nelson of Newark, Del.; and grandson, Raymond Angus “Red” Harley Boles.
+Survivors: son, James Tyson Boles of Philadelphia, Pa.; sisters, Beccy Tanner, Wichita, Patricia Nelson, Newark, Del.; brothers, John Tanner, Wichita, Jim Tanner, Tooele, Utah; a nephew, Chad W. Nelson of Newark, Del.; and grandson, Raymond Angus “Red” Harley Boles.
 Minnis Chapel, St. John in charge of local arrangements.

 copied from Legacy.com-obituary.